elastxy/beautiful-jekyll/_posts/2018-04-20-early-access.md

 The version is **0.1.0-SNAPSHOT** as semantic versioning suggests.

-At this stage, I'm happy enough if links work and tutorials are easy to read and useful... with internal tests performed by me and my cousin, I suppose, so I kndly ask not to open issue until initial startup problems are corrected.
+At this stage, I'm happy enough if links work and tutorials are easy to read and useful... with internal tests performed by me and my cousin, I suppose, so I kindly ask not to open issues until initial startup problems are corrected.

 So, I'm sure I'm going to fix a lot of minor issues for making it stable after this startup period, and I'm confident this first version will become a little more usable in days.